Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Last reviewed May 2026Based on 8 products scoredClinical dose: 180-225mg enteric-coated peppermint oil, 3 times daily, taken 30-60 minutes before meals (Cappello protocol: 2 caps twice daily; IBgard protocol: 1-2 caps three times daily)

-Enteric coating is the difference between a supplement that works and one that gives you heartburn.
-Peppermint oil relaxes smooth muscle via calcium channel block - which is exactly what helps with IBS spasm in the intestine, and exactly why a non-coated capsule releasing in the stomach worsens reflux.
-The 2014 Khanna meta-analysis (9 RCTs, n=726) found NNT around 3 for global IBS symptom relief; the 2019 Alammar update (12 RCTs) confirmed the effect; the ACG 2021 IBS guideline (Lacy et al.) names peppermint oil as a treatment option with conditional recommendation.
+With peppermint oil for IBS, one detail on the label decides whether it helps or just gives you heartburn: enteric coating.
+Peppermint oil relaxes smooth muscle by blocking calcium channels - which is exactly what calms IBS spasm down in the intestine, and exactly why a non-coated capsule that pops open in your stomach instead can make reflux worse.
+The 2014 Khanna meta-analysis (9 RCTs, n=726) found NNT around 3 for global IBS symptom relief; the 2019 Alammar update (12 RCTs) confirmed the effect; in the ACG 2021 IBS guideline (Lacy et al.), peppermint oil is listed as a treatment option with a conditional recommendation.
 We scored 8 enteric-coated products on coating disclosure, per-capsule dose vs the 180-225 mg used in positive trials, third-party testing, and cost per month.
 Non-enteric peppermint oil capsules were excluded - they're the wrong product for IBS regardless of price.

 See the full Peppermint Oil (Enteric-Coated) scorecard →